er3busNote/jpa-replication-middleware-with-logging/README.md

         hbm2ddl:
           #auto: create		# -> To automatically run database migrations on startup
           auto: validate

+master-server:
+  uri: ws://127.0.0.1:9080/replica		# -> Setting when a query is needed from the Slave Server side to the Master Server side
 ```
 3. create build file: `build.bat`
 4. start application file: `start-master.bat` & `start-slave.bat`